South Wimbledon tube station: Connections

-London Buses routes 57, 93, 131, 152, 219, and night route N155 serve the station.

-Connection to Bus Route 470 and Tramlink at Morden Road tram stop is within walking distance of the station.
+The station is served by a number of day and nighttime London Buses routes.
+The Tramlink at Morden Road tram stop is within walking distance of the station.

 Future

 A planned new line to the Tramlink light rail or a separate bus rapid transit (BRT) system called the Sutton Link will create a new tram or BRT/tube interchange with new platforms built at South Wimbledon somewhere close to the current station as part of Option 1, offering services to Sutton via St Helier.